emanuelefavero/non-solo-poesia/README.md

   author TEXT NOT NULL,
   category TEXT DEFAULT '',
-  published_at TIMESTAMP WITH TIME ZONE NOT NULL, updated_at TIMESTAMP WITH TIME ZONE
+  published_at TIMESTAMP WITH TIME ZONE NOT NULL, updated_at TIMESTAMP WITH TIME ZONE, views INTEGER DEFAULT 0
 )
 ```